Akar1881/skyblock-render-enhanced/modrinth_description.md

 - Inferno Demonlord
 - Riftstalker Bloodfiend

+### Party Slayer Counter (NEW in v1.0.4)
+Track how many slayer bosses you've killed for party members - perfect for slayer carries!

+**Two Counting Modes:**
+- **Auto Mode**: Automatically detects and counts kills via "LOOT SHARE" messages + allows manual adjustments
+- **Manual Mode**: You count everything yourself using commands

+**How it works:**
+- Enable the counter in settings or with `/sre toggle counter`
+- Choose your mode: Auto or Manual (via GUI or `/sre counter mode`)
+- In Auto mode: kills are counted automatically when you help kill party members' bosses
+- Use `/sre counter add <player>` to manually add kills
+- Use `/sre counter remove <player>` to subtract kills (fix mistakes!)
+- View counts with `/sre counter` command or the on-screen widget
+- Widget position is fully customizable - drag it anywhere with `/sre widget`
+- Data is saved to cache and automatically clears when party disbands

+**Why you need this:**
+- Perfect for slayer carries where you kill bosses for paying customers
+- Track exactly how many bosses you've done for each party member
+- Manual adjustment for when auto-detection misses or double-counts
+- Never lose count even after hundreds of boss kills!

 ### Config GUI (YACL)
 All settings can be adjusted through a clean configuration menu powered by YACL.